deepstreamIO/deepstream.io-website/docs/00-tutorials/70-custom-plugins/10-an-overview.md

 There's no magic to this, purely just a `send`, `sendDirect` and `recieve` method.

-To see an example clustering plugin that allows nodes to talk to each other using redis please look [here](90-cluster-node.md)
+To see an example clustering plugin that allows nodes to talk to each other using redis please look at the redis cluster node source code [here](https://github.com/deepstreamIO/deepstream.io-clusternode-redis) or the vertical cluster source code [here](https://github.com/deepstreamIO/deepstream.io/blob/master/src/services/cluster-node/vertical-cluster-node.ts)

 ## Locks